-A 10 x 10 km search of the Aboriginal Heritage Information Management System (AHIMS) centred on the study area returned 8 results for previously recorded Aboriginal sites within the search area (GDA Zone 56, Eastings: 364868-384725, Northings: 670058-6720055) (Appendix 1).
+A 10 x 10 km search of the Aboriginal Heritage Information Management System (AHIMS) returned eight results for previously recorded Aboriginal sites within the search area (GDA Zone 56, Eastings: 364868-384725, Northings: 670058-6720055) (Appendix 1).
 No Aboriginal sites are located within the study area.
-The closest Aboriginal site to the study area is an Aboriginal ceremony and dreaming site (Glen Innes Rock Wells) located 2.1 km to the southeast.
+The closest Aboriginal site to the study area is an Aboriginal ceremony and dreaming site (Glen Innes Rock Wells) located 1.7 km to the southeast.

 The small number of AHIMS recordings within the search area limits the conclusions that can be drawn from the AHIMS data.
 The more common site types in the area are potential archaeological deposits (PADs) and culturally modified trees (carved or scarred).
 Based on the AHIMS data, the most likely site type that could be recorded at the study area would be a PAD, as the second most common site type (culturally modified trees) cannot be present due to the clearing of all mature native vegetation.

-Figure 2-2 shows all previously recorded sites in relation to the study area and Table 2-2 shows the types of sites that are close to the study area.
+Figure 2-1 shows all previously recorded sites in relation to the study area and Table 2-2 shows the types of sites that are close to the study area.